syncfusion-content/wpf-docs/wpf/SfDataGrid/Selection.md

 </table>

-> Note: In WPF, MouseDown event is triggered after releasing the finger from touch.
+N> In WPF, MouseDown event is triggered after releasing the finger from touch.
 Hence AllowSelectionOnPointerPressed API only works for mouse in WPF.

 Methods